Lawrence Chambers: Early life and education

 Born in Bedford, Virginia, in 1929, Chambers was the third of five children raised by his mother, Charlotte Chambers (including his brother Andrew, who later became a lieutenant general in the U.S. Army).
 After Chambers' father died, his mother began working in the War Department to support the family.

 Chambers served in Junior ROTC while attending Dunbar High School in Washington, D.C.
 After graduating as class valedictorian and commander of the corps of cadets, Chambers considered using the college/university level ROTC program to also pay for college.
 However, Wesley A. Brown, the first African American graduate of the U.S. Naval Academy, encouraged him to apply there.
 Chambers did and became the second African American to graduate from the Naval Academy on June 6, 1952.

 Chambers had mixed feelings about his time at the Naval Academy, not returning to visit for twenty years.
 He would later say, "While I had some good memories, I also had some tough memories."

 Career

 In 1954, after 18 months of flight training, Chambers was designated as a Naval Aviator.
 His first fleet assignment was to an air-antisubmarine warfare squadron, VS-37, where he flew the Grumman AF Guardian.
-Transitioning to the light attack community, he later flew the A-1 Skyraider with VA-215 and then, following postgraduate education, transitioned to jet light attack aircraft, flying the A-4 Skyhawk with VA-125 and VA-22.
+Transitioning to the light attack community, he flew the A-1 Skyraider with VA-215 and then, following postgraduate education, transitioned to jet light attack aircraft, flying the A-4 Skyhawk with VA-125 and VA-22.
 He then established VA-67 (later VA-15) as its first commanding officer, flying the A-7 Corsair II.